 The availability and extent of coverage and adequate reimbursement by third-party payors, including government health administration authorities, private health coverage insurers, managed care organizations and other third-party payors is essential for most patients to be able to afford expensive treatments.
 Sales of any of our product candidates that receive marketing approval will depend substantially, both in the United States and internationally, on the extent to which the costs of such product candidates will be covered and reimbursed by third-party payors.
 If reimbursement is not available, or is available only to limited levels, we may not be able to successfully commercialize our product candidates.
-Even if coverage is provided, the approved reimbursement amount may not be high enough to allow us to establish or maintain pricing sufficient to realize an adequate return on our investment.
+Even if coverage is provided, the approved reimbursement approved to establish or maintain pricing sufficient to realize an adequate return on our investment.
 Coverage and reimbursement may impact the demand for, or the price of, any product candidate for which we obtain marketing approval.
-If coverage and reimbursement are not available or reimbursement is available only to limited levels, we may not successfully commercialize any product candidate for which we obtain marketing approval.
+If coverage and reimbursement is available only to limited levels, we may not be beat only to limited levels, we may not be obtain marketing approval.
+If coverage and reimbursement are not available or reimbursement is available only to limited levels, we may not be obtain marketing approval.

 There is significant uncertainty related to third-party payor coverage and reimbursement of newly approved products.
-In the United States, for example, principal decisions about reimbursement for new products are typically made by The Centers for Medicare & Medicaid Services (CMS).
+In the United States, for example, principal decisions about reimbursement for new products are typically made by CMS.
 CMS decides whether and to what extent a new product will be covered and reimbursed under Medicare, and private third-party payors often follow CMS's decisions regarding coverage and reimbursement to a substantial degree.
 However, one third-party payor's determination to provide coverage for a product candidate does not assure that other payors will also provide coverage for the product candidate.
 As a result, the coverage determination process is often time-consuming and costly.
 This process will require us to provide scientific and clinical support for the use of our products to each third-party payor separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.

 As federal and state governments implement additional health care cost containment measures, including measures to lower prescription drug pricing, we cannot be sure that our products, if approved, will be covered by private or public payors, and if covered, whether the reimbursement will be adequate or competitive with other marketed products.
 Legislative, executive, administrative and other actions by federal and state governments and health plans may put additional downward pressure on pharmaceutical pricing and health care costs, which could negatively impact coverage and reimbursement for our products if approved, our revenue, and our ability to compete with other marketed products and to recoup the costs of our research and development.
-For further discussion, please see the risk factor below titled, "We may face difficulties from changes to current regulations and future legislation.
-Healthcare legislative measures aimed at reducing healthcare costs may have a material adverse effect on our business and results of operations."
+For further discussion, please see the risk factor below titled, "We may face difficulties from changes to current regulations and future legislative measures aimed at reducing healthcare costs may have a material adverse effect on our business and results of operations."